FrankWuwuwu/Checkers/README.md

 # Introduction
-This is the Group project of CIS 667 AI class
+This is the Group project of CIS 667 AI class.

 Group members:
-  Shuangding Zhu
+  Kefu Wu,
-  Kefu Wu
+  Shuangding Zhu,
   Jiayu Ding

 We are implementing checkers with a rule modification and train AI for the game.

 We will use **MTCS** and **CNN** to train AI for this project.

 **Rule modification: each turn, there is a 10% chance that a player's piece automatically teleports to a random nearby location.**

 Currently, only the domain of the game is implemented.

-# Install required library
+# Required libraries
 To run our game, following libraries must be installed.
 ```
 matplotlib